QubesOS/qubes-doc/user/security-in-qubes/firewall.md

 * Now you should be able to reach B from A -- test it using e.g. ping issued from A.
   Note however, that this doesn't allow you to reach A from B -- for this you would need two more rules, with A and B swapped.
-* If everything works as expected, then the above iptables rules should be written into firewallVM's `qubes-firewall-user-script` script which is run on every firewall update, and A and B's `rc.local` script which is run when the qube is launched.
+* If everything works as expected, then you should write the above iptables rules into firewallVM's `qubes-firewall-user-script` script.
-  The `qubes-firewall-user-script` is necessary because Qubes orders every firewallVM to update all the rules whenever a new connected qube is started.
+  This script is run when the netvm starts up.
-  If we didn't enter our rules into this "hook" script, then shortly our custom rules would disappear and inter-VM networking would stop working.
+  You should also write relevant rules in A and B's `rc.local` script which is run when the qube is launched.
-  Here's an example how to update the script (note that, by default, there is no script file present, so we will probably be creating it, unless we had some other custom rules defined earlier in this firewallVM):
+  Here's an example how to update the script:

 ~~~
 [user@sys-firewall ~]$ sudo bash